zzg1994115/PHBS_TQFML/Project/README.md

 ## Training model
-The algorithm used for training is Logistic Regression it contains ten independent variables and one result for example, ([59, 56, 54, 48, 31],[40, 41, 52, 68, 61]), 1 or 0.
+The algorithm used for training is Logistic Regression it contains ten input variables and one input variable(1 or 0). for example, ([59, 56, 54, 48, 31],[40, 41, 52, 68, 61]), 1 or 0.

 ## Querying a model